bverbist/angular1-jspm/README.md

 # Angular 1.x with jspm

+Example project.

+* All js written in es6
+  * modules, classes, etc.
+  * gulp and unit tests also in es6
+* Angular 1.5 components (avoiding regular controllers)
+* Jspm as package manager
-Other stuff used:
+* Other stuff used:
   * bootstrap
   * sass (css preprocessor) : node-sass used, so no Ruby install needed
   * anguler-ui-router
   * karma
   * jasmine
   * angular-ice ('iceUnit' test helper for angular code)
   * babel transpiling to es5
   * eslint
   * browser-sync
   * gulp tasks (but called from npm scripts)
   * ...

 ## Dev setup